Philadelphia Eagles vs. New York Giants NFL Week 16 Odds, Plays and Insights for December 26, 2021

 - Philadelphia and its opponents have combined to score more than 40.5 points in 10 of 14 games this season.

-- New York's games have gone over 40.5 points in five of 14 chances this season.
+- New York and its opponents have combined to score more than 40.5 points in five of 14 games this season.

-- Sunday's total is 2.5 points lower than the two team's combined 43 points per game average.
+- The combined points per game average of the two teams, 43, is 2.5 points greater than Sunday's over/under.

-- This contest's over/under is 5.1 points fewer than the 45.6 these two squads combine to give up per game in 2021.
+- The 45.6 points per game these two squads have surrendered to opponents this season are 5.1 more than the 40.5 over/under in this contest.

 - The Eagles and their opponents have scored an average of 47.4 points per game in 2021, 6.9 more than Sunday's total.